-This post is part 8 of my 10 week retrospective looking back at a specific trip from each year of the 2010s.
+This post is part of my 10-week retrospective looking back at a specific trip from each year of the 2010s.
 Read more about the series here.
-Today I’m talking about the 2017 trip to the Connemara region of Ireland.
-Previous editions of this series include
+Below are links to every post in this series.

-Have you been to Ireland?
-Would you take a trip out to Connemara?
+Would you take a trip to the Connemara region of Ireland?